 Day trading refers to market positions which are held only a short time; typically the trader opens and closes a position the same day but positions can be held for a period of time as well.

-The position can be either long (buying outright) or short ("borrowing" shares, then offering to sell at a certain price).
+The position of an investor engaged in daily trading can be either long (buying outright) or short ("borrowing" shares, then offering to sell at a certain price).

 A day trader or intraday trader is looking to take advantage of volatility during the trading day, and reduce "overnight risk" caused by events (such as a bad earnings surprise) that might happen after the markets are closed.